tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 1. Parallel to conscious processes the instinctive behaviour could be triggered, it influencing the environment.
 1. Conscious processes described above triggers conscious behaviour and in its turn it influences the environment again.

 Neuromodulators influence in emotional processes was described in Lovheim article [cubeofemotions].
-We used Plutchik "wheel of emotions" [nature of emotions] as base psychological model of emotions and adopted his emotional feedback loop processes to fit cognitive architecture "model of six" of Marvin Minsky [emotionmachine].
+We used Plutchik "wheel of emotions" [natureofemotions] as base psychological model of emotions and adopted his emotional feedback loop processes to fit cognitive architecture "model of six" of Marvin Minsky [emotionmachine].
 We developed mapping of **neuromodulators impact over computational processes**:

  1. Generic:
    2. CPU power: noradrenaline